jaejungscene/AI-playground/README.md

 # Awesome AI ![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)
 This page is just for a quick look at the AI papers I've read, so it will continue to be updated.
-Feel free to pull requests and arrange it your way.
+Feel free to pull requests.

 ## Table of Contents